antmicro/kenning-bare-metal-iree-runtime/README.md

     xxd
 ```

-Then, clone the repository with submodules and go to the created directory:
+After installation, clone the repository with submodules and go to the created directory:

 ```
 git clone --recursive https://github.com/antmicro/kenning-bare-metal-iree-runtime